diegowald/BookFiler-Lib-Sort-Filter-Tree-Widget/dev/readme.md

 ## `QTreeView` column dynamic sizing

 The `QTreeView` columns must be dynamically created to be the same as the `sqlite3` table passed to the widget.
-You must use an SQL query to detect the columns in the table and dynamically created a view for it. `sqlite3` table must have the columns `guid` and `guid_parent` (the name of the column can be different, the columns must have the same purpose) so that the tree view children can be built off this.
+You must use an SQL query to detect the columns in the table and dynamically create a view for it. `sqlite3` table must have the columns `guid` and `guid_parent` (the name of the column can be different, the columns must have the same purpose) so that the tree view children can be built off this.
 Here is an example of how the `QTreeView` will by dynamically created by the `sqlite3` table:

 ### Example 1